Return to site

 The results from survey and data analysis were mixed.
 There was no direct evidence showing technostress decrease or increase compliance.
 One interesting observation was that work environment-related stress from complexity, overload, and uncertainty has a significant negative effect on employees’ information security policy compliance intention.

-Information security policy is not programming logics, human pyschology and social interactions play a vital role when enforcing these policies.
+Information security policy is not programming logics, human psychology and social interactions play a vital role when enforcing these policies.
 Cybersecurity and data protection rules and requirements are likely to be more comprehensive.
 Employees especially those in regulated industries (like banks, insurance and medical companies etc) are feeling the technostress.

 The full researcher paper can be accessed at here.